 - Request your refill or prescription change at least 48 hours before you are out of medication.

-- Keep your appointments with your healthcare provider as per their recommendation.
+- Keep appointments with your healthcare provider as recommended.

 Payment for Services